nelsonss/Projects_Database/Project03/README.md

 ## Contributing

 We welcome contributions to the CrimeScope Analytics Platform.
-Please read [Contributing](docs/Contributions.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License